wojciech-kulik/XcodeProjectCLI/README.md

 ## ⚙️ Use as a Library

-You can also use XcodeProjectCLI as a library in your Swift projects for macOS.
+You can also use XcodeProjectCLI as a library in your macOS Swift projects, enabling you to create your own automations.

 Here's a simple example of how to integrate it:

 ```swift
 import XcodeProject